Pirivom Santhippom: Plot

 Natesan works as Junior Engineer in electricity board in Karaikudi and leads a joint family with more than 30 of his relatives living in the same house.
 On the other hand, Visalakshi aka Sala is the only daughter to her parents, and she is about to complete her college education in Karaikudi.
 Sala feels bored while being alone and always prefers to have her friends surrounding her.

 Sala's parents start searching for a groom and get a reference for Natesan.
 Sala and her family meet Natesan's family in a function.
 Sala is surprised to see so many people living as a joint family together, and she is very much impressed and agrees for the wedding.
 Natesan and Sala get married.
 Sala loves being accompanied by all the relatives in Natesan's home.
 When Sala and Natesan go on a honeymoon, Sala purchases gifts for everyone in the family.
 All the family members are also impressed upon seeing Sala.

 Natesan feels sad that he does not get private time to spend with his wife as they are always surrounded by relatives.
 Now, he gets promoted as Executive Engineer and is transferred to a hill station named Attakatti, near Pollachi.
 Natesan feels happy as he believes that this will provide him time to spend with Sala.
 Although Sala feels sad leaving all her relatives, she also goes with Natesan to the hill station.

 Over there in the hill station, Sala feels lonely and gets bored, and she longs for the life that she had in Karaikudi.
 Their house is located in a remote place with no friends and neighbours.
 Natesan also gets busy with work and has very little time to spend with his wife.
 Slowly, Sala gets psychologically disturbed due to loneliness, and she behaves as if the house is filled with so many people.
 Also, she breaks the fan, lights, etc. purposefully in their home so that the nearby electrician, Karuppu, can come to fix them, and at least she gets a chance to speak to someone.

 She also starts recording all the sounds around her such as birds chirping, etc. and listens to the recordings when alone.
 One day, she records a neighbour's child's laughter sound following which the child faints.
 Sala is scared, but the child is saved.
 Dr. Ramalingam sees Sala and understands that she is suffering from a disorder and warns Natesan, but he does not take it seriously.
 One day, Sala consumes too much of sleeping pills to come out of her depression, but Natesan spots her lying in bed and rushes her to the hospital.
 Sala is saved.
 Ramalingam explains the disorder to Natesan and mentions that the best cure for her would be to lead a happy life surrounded by relatives.
 Natesan agrees and moves back to Karaikudi.
 The movie ends showing Natesan and Sala leading a happy life again.

+Production

+Kamalinee Mukherjee was initially signed on as the lead actress but was replaced by Sneha.